-Amalaki refers to the herbal use of the amla fruit, also called Indian gooseberry.
+Amalaki is the herbal use of the amla fruit, also called Indian gooseberry.
 The word amla literally means “sour,” and its other name, dhatri, means “mother” or “nurse.”
 Its associations point to Amalaki’s reputation as being greatly nourishing and supportive for a great array of body systems and all the body types, or doshas.

 - Rejuvenative for the liver

-- Helps balance blood sugar
+- Aids balance blood sugar

 - Supports a healthy reproductive system